Jack McGurn: Prohibition

 One of McGurn’s most high-profile hits was the assassination of North Side Gang leader Earl “Hymie” Weiss on October 11, 1926.
 McGurn is reputed to have used his trademark Tommy Gun as he gunned down the gang leader from an open window across the street from Holy Name Cathedral.

+In the summer of 1927, Joe Aiello made an attempt to take over the Unione Siciliana.
+He put $25,000 bounties on Al Capone and Tony Lombardo, which attracted assassins from out of town.
+Between May and September 1927, Jack McGurn killed at least four would-be hitmen that had come to Chicago to kill his boss.
+On March 7, 1928, McGurn was shot and wounded by the Gusenberg brothers at the Hotel McCormick, at Ontario and Rush street, from where he had been leading a local takeover of the beer racket.
+On April 17, McGurn was shot at by North siders James Clark and Billy Davern, at the corner of Morgan and Harrison.
+McGurn retaliated by killing Billy Davern a few weeks later.

 McGurn had part ownership of a speakeasy jazz club, a venue which still exists today, the infamous Green Mill, at 4802 North Broadway, in the middle of the rival "Bugs" Moran gang's territory.
 In November 1927, manager Danny Cohen gave McGurn the task of "persuading" comedian/singer Joe E. Lewis not to move his act south to the New Rendezvous Café, at North Clark Street and West Diversey Parkway.
 Lewis refused, and McGurn slit Lewis's throat, cutting off a portion of his tongue and leaving him for dead.
 Miraculously, Lewis eventually recovered and resumed his career, but his voice never regained its lush sound.
+Lewis switched from being primarily a singer to being a comedian.

 St. Valentine's Day Massacre

-McGurn is associated with planning the St. Valentine's Day Massacre, in 1929, though this association has not been proven.
+Some have suggested McGurn was involved in planning the St. Valentine's Day Massacre, in 1929, though this has not been proven.

 Although police charged McGurn in the case, he was never brought to trial largely due to his "blonde alibi" — girlfriend and later wife Louise Rolfe — who claimed they spent the whole day together.